aurickk/Discord-Chat-Integration/vencord-plugin/minecraftChat/README.md

 # External Vencord Plugin Installation Guide

-Because this is not an official Vencord plugin, you must rebuild and inject Discord with the plugin.
 > [!WARNING]
 > The "Forward to Discord" feature (which automatically sends Minecraft chat messages to Discord channels) may be considered **self-botting** and could violate Discord's Terms of Service.
 Using automated message sending features in public Discord servers may result in account action.